Huawei founder says revenue will be billions below forecast | CBC News

 Huawei founder says revenue will be billions below forecast

-Huawei's founder likened his company to a badly damaged plane Monday and said revenues will be $30 billion US less than forecast over the next two years.
+Huawei's founder said Monday that the Chinese telecom giant's revenue will be $30 billion US less than forecast over the next two years, as he compared the company to a "badly damaged plane" in the face of U.S. government actions against it.

-The Chinese telecom giant will reduce capacity but U.S. moves to restrict its business "will not stop us," Ren Zhengfei said on a panel at company headquarters.
+"We never thought that the U.S.'s determination to attack Huawei would be so strong, so firm," Ren Zhengfei, who is also the CEO, said during a panel discussion at company headquarters in Shenzhen.

-The U.S. has put Huawei on a blacklist, meaning that American companies that want to sell parts to Huawei will need approval from the U.S. Commerce Department.
+Ren said Huawei will reduce capacity and expects revenues of about $100 billion US annually for the next two years, compared to $105 billion US in 2018.
+In February, he said the company was targeting $125 billion US in 2019.

 Comments